 5.3 Call Reports.
-Each Cash Management Bank shall provide OST with a consolidated report of Deleted: is condition and income, generally referred to as a "call report," with respect to such financial institution of Deleted: a quarterly basis unless such report is available publicly from the Federal Financial Institution Deleted: additions to or reductions Examination Council's web site or a successor agency's website.
+Each Cash Management Bank shall provide OST with a consolidated report of Deleted: condition and income, generally referred to as a "call report," with respect to such financial institution of Deleted: additions to or reductions a quarterly basis, unless such report is available publicly from the Federal Financial Institution Deleted: in the Custody Account Examination Council's web site or a successor agency's website.